lynguyenminh/uit-daily-news-bot/README.md

 # AUTO BOT GET NEWS

 This bot will announce new post from https://student.uit.edu.vn/ and https://cs.uit.edu.vn/.
+This info is being sent to Telegram.

 ## My environment:
 ```